-Kidnapped Imo Catholic Priest regains freedom
+Kidnapped Imo Catholic priest regains freedom

 From George Onyejiuwa, Owerri

-The Catholic cleric and a professor of philosophy of the Imo state University regained his freedom from his abductors monday morning.
+Onyeocha, who is also a professor of philosophy at the Imo State University, Owerri, regained his freedom from his abductors yesterday morning.

-Release of the was announced this monday morning by the OZISA FM Radio station owned by the Catholic Archdiocese of Owerri.
+His release was announced yesterday morning by the OZISA FM Radio station, owned by the Catholic Archdiocese of Owerri.

-According to Rev. Father Matthew Iwuagwa, the Owerri provincial Secretary of Claretian missionaries( cmf) disclosed that the abductors apparently knowing that the Catholic Church will not pay any ransom for the kidnapped had to drop him at the same Ihube Community.
+The Owerri Provincial Secretary of Claretian Missionaries (cmf), Rev. Father Matthew Iwuagwa, who made the announcement, said that ‘the abductors, apparently knowing that the Catholic Church would not pay any ransom for the kidnapped, had to drop him at the same Ihube Community’ where he was abducted.

-Also, confirming the release of the Catholic cleric, the spokeman of the Imo state police command, Orlando Ikeokwu said that the Catholic priest has regained his freedom from his captors, who said freed him without any ransom been paid.
+Also, the spokesman of the Imo State Police Command, Orlando Ikeokwu, confirmed that the Catholic priest has regained his freedom from his captors without any ransom paid.

 Leave a Reply